PipkinPollywog/solinia-docs/content/en/docs/Quests/Utra - Golden Path.md

 Shadowknight Xug says 'Finally Xug get my clock back!
 I knew stupid lizard be no use.
 Let me see, ugghhh yess it fixed now!
 Ok he no so bad.
 Here you take some gold, Xug no need shiny things'

-You receive A Bag of Gold Coins
+You receive Xugs Bag of Gold Coins

 You say hail Darlan Cavediver